dadadel/pyment/README.rst

 Description
 ===========

-Command-line program to generate, update or transform docstrings python source code.
+Command-line program to generate, update or transform docstrings in python source code.

 The app will parse the requested source files for docstrings as well as